- Target muscle: Anterior Deltoid

 Comments and tips

 Instructions have not been provided for this exercise because it is not recommended.
-It’s not recommended because, as with all behind-the-neck exercises, the behind-the-neck barbell overhead press forces you to put your neck and shoulders into risky ranges of motion under heavy load.
+It’s not recommended because, as with all behind-the-neck exercises, the seated behind-the-neck barbell shoulder press forces you to put your neck and shoulders into risky ranges of motion under heavy load.
 More specifically, as you lower the bar behind your neck, you are forced to tilt your neck out of alignment with your spine and externally rotate your shoulders into an extreme range of motion.
 Repeated unnecessary strain on both your neck and shoulders could lead to an injury.